Steam (service): Mature content and moderation

-Platforms and devices
+Platforms, devices and regions

+Valve introduced the Steam Hardware Survey in 2003 ahead of the release of Half-Life 2.
+At that time, no information was available as to the distribution of CPU and GPU units among gamers, so Valve used the survey, which automatically collected hardware information with the user's permission through the Steam client, to collect this information and refine the hardware targets for Half-Life 2 to meet the widest possible specifications.
+Since then, Valve continues to use the Steam Hardware Survey to collect hardware distribution information, sharing the net results with other developers to understand the current market, as well as to make choices on when to discontinue support for older hardware and software.

-Microsoft Windows client
+Windows

-Steam originally released exclusively for Microsoft Windows in 2003, but has since been ported to other platforms.
+Steam was originally released exclusively for Microsoft Windows in 2003, but has since been ported to other platforms.
 More recent Steam client versions use the Chromium Embedded Framework.
 To take advantage of some of its features for newer interface elements, Steam uses 64-bit versions of Chromium, which makes it unsupported on older operating systems such as Windows XP and Windows Vista.
 Steam on Windows also relies on some security features built into later versions of Windows.
-Steam support for XP and Vista were dropped in 2019.
-While users still on those operating systems are able to use the client, they do not have access to newer features.
-Around only 0.2% of Steam users were affected by this when it began.
+Support for XP and Vista was dropped in 2019.
+While users still on those operating systems can use the client, they do not have access to newer features.
+Around 0.2% of Steam users were affected by this when it began.
+In March 2023, Valve announced that Steam would drop support for Windows 7 and 8 on January 1, 2024.

-macOS client
+macOS

-On March 8, 2010, Valve announced a client for Mac OS X. The announcement was preceded by a change in the Steam beta client to support the cross-platform WebKit web browser rendering engine instead of the Trident engine of Internet Explorer.
-Before this announcement, Valve teased the release by e-mailing several images to Mac community and gaming websites; the images featured characters from Valve games with Apple logos and parodies of vintage Macintosh advertisements.
-Valve developed a full video homage to Apple's 1984 Macintosh commercial to announce the availability of Half-Life 2 and its episodes on the service; some concept images for the video had previously been used to tease the Mac Steam client.
+Valve announced a client for macOS in March 2010.
+The announcement was preceded by a change in the Steam beta client to support the cross-platform WebKit web browser rendering engine instead of the Trident engine of Internet Explorer.
+Valve teased the release by emailing several images to Mac community and gaming websites; the images featured characters from Valve games with Apple logos and parodies of vintage Macintosh advertisements.
+Valve developed a full video homage to Apple's 1984 Macintosh commercial to announce the availability of Half-Life 2 on the service; some concept images for the video had previously been used to tease the Mac Steam client.

-Steam for Mac OS X was originally planned for release in April 2010; but was pushed back to May 12, 2010, following a beta period.
-In addition to the Steam client, several features were made available to developers, allowing them to take advantage of the cross-platform Source engine, and platform and network capabilities using Steamworks.
-Through SteamPlay, the macOS client allows players who have purchased compatible products in the Windows version to download the Mac versions at no cost, allowing them to continue playing the game on the other platform.
-Some third-party games may require the user to re-purchase them to gain access to the cross-platform functionality.
-The Steam Cloud, along with many multiplayer PC games, also supports cross-platform play, allowing Windows, macOS, and Linux users to play with each other regardless of platform.
+Steam for macOS was originally planned for release in April 2010 before being pushed back to May 12, 2010.
+In addition to the Steam client, several features were made available to developers, allowing them to take advantage of the cross-platform Source engine and Steamworks' platform and network capabilities.
+Through the Steam Play functionality, the macOS client allows players who have purchased compatible products in the Windows version to download the Mac versions at no cost.
+The Steam Cloud, along with many multiplayer PC games, also supports cross-platform play.